Keeping Track of Your Homeschool

 Keeping Track of Multiple Kids

-If you plan on using one Instructor’s Guide for multiple kids, you’ll need a way to keep track of what work each child has done.
-As our oldest started school, we would put an X in the corner of the appropriate box every time he completed a particular assignment.
-Along came our second, and I knew I didn’t want each future kid to have to count X’s to figure out which assignments he needed to do, especially when skipping assignments would mess up the count.
+If you plan to use one Instructor’s Guide for multiple kids, you’ll need a way to keep track of what work each child has done.
+When our oldest started school, we would put an X in the corner of the appropriate box when he completed an assignment.
+When our second came along, I didn’t want each future kid to count X’s to decipher which assignments he needed to do.
+Skipping assignments would mess up the count, complicating things even more.

 The solution is to give each child a symbol.